Florence by First Class Rail

 Day 1 – By rail to Switzerland

 Your holiday begins as you stroll into beautifully restored London St. Pancras station.
 Take your time to appreciate the splendour of magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
 Enjoy the light meal and drinks served on board in Standard Premier Class (Eurostar’s 1st class for leisure travellers).
 On arrival at the Gare du Nord your private taxi transfer takes you across Paris to the Gare de Lyon to continue your journey by TGV through France into Switzerland.

 You travel through the undulating Swiss countryside to attractive lakeside city of Zurich.
 Here you spend tonight at the comfortable, welcoming and highly-rated Hotel Helmhaus (4 star).

 Day 2 – Through Switzerland to Milan and onwards to Florence

 After breakfast why not make a whistle-stop tour of Zurich?
 Most of the city’s sights lie within the compact area on either side of the River Limmat, between the main station (Hauptbahnhof) and Lake Zurich.

 The churches and burgher houses of the Old Town are clustered here, as are the elegant shops along Bahnhofstrasse.
 The baroque Rathaus (Town Hall), Zurich’s most impressive churches – the Grossmünster, Fraumünster – and the city’s oldest, St Peterskirche (its clock face is the largest in Europe), all lie within a short distance of the River Limmat, near the point where it opens onto the lake.
 Then make your way back to Zurich station, for the scenic journey along the impressive Gotthard route through the Swiss Alps.
-The line transports you through picturesque scenery, climbing to the foot of the snow-capped Alps and through the Gotthard Base Tunnel, the world’s longest tunnel and a marvellous feat of engineering, which opened fully in December 2016.
+The line transports you through picturesque scenery, climbing to the foot of the snow-capped Alps and through the Gotthard Base Tunnel, the world’s longest tunnel and a marvellous feat of engineering.
 You soon emerge and continue across the Swiss border and through the outstanding Italian Lakes before arriving in Milan.

 Days 3, 4 and 5 – Florence